Types of Breast Reconstruction Surgery and Its Outcomes

 Thus, breast reconstruction surgery is not as risky as most people think and mostly has very positive outcomes.
 It boosts the self-esteem of the person and imparts a sense of wholeness and well-being.

 Cytecare is one of the leading hospitals in Bangalore when it comes to breast cancer treatment and breast reconstruction surgeries.
-Dr. Anthony Pais, the co-founder and Clinical Director of Cytecare, has over 28 years of experience in dealing with various breast problems and has successfully performed many breast reconstruction and conservative surgeries.
+Dr Poovamma C U, the Senior Consultant and Director – Breast Oncology of Cytecare, has over 13 years of experience in dealing with Breast oncology and Breast Surgeries.

 Cytecare provides you with comprehensive and holistic treatment and cares with services including breast cancer risk assessment and screening, breast imaging, breast cancer surgery (lumpectomy, mastectomy), and support services for women living with breast cancer.